 Remember to check your child’s ‘Class Dojo’ regularly and please do message the classteacher with any queries or comments.
 The messages should relate only to ‘ClassDojo’, anything else should be asked through our normal channels of communication.

-Click on the links below to find out more about behaviour and ‘ClassDojo’.
+Please visit our Policies Section to find out more about behaviour and the Dojo Scheme.

 Online Safety – Keeping your child safe